 Playing Style

 For clawhammer and old-time playing, you want an open-back banjo with a mellower tone.
-The BC-350 and OT-800 are well-suited for this style.
+The HM-25, BC-350, and OT-800 are well-suited for this style; our best clawhammer banjos guide has the full rundown.
 For bluegrass and Scruggs-style three-finger picking, you want a resonator banjo with a bright, cutting tone.
 The CC-100R is the right starting point for beginners.
 Serious players move up to the OB-250+ TP or the OB-3+.

 Getting Personal Advice